faenuccio-teaching/M2Lyon2425/M2Lyon2425/Lectures/Structures3_lecture.md

 ## Extends

-We have already seen the `extends` syntax before: let's try to analyze its behaviour in details knowing how `structures` work.
+We have already seen the `extends` syntax before: let's analyse its behaviour in details knowing how `structure`s work.

 The main point is to generalise to the whole type what we did for terms using `where` or `__`.

 * Suppose we've already defined a structure `PoorStructure` with fields `firstfield,...,nth_field` and  we want a new *richer* structure `RichStructure` that also contains the fields `(n+1)st_field,...,rth_field`.
 We can either
-    * forget `PoorStructure` and declare
+    * forget that we had `PoorStructure` and declare

             structure RichStructure where
             firstfield : firstType